 What have you found is the most challenging part about running your own business so far and what practices have you put in place to relax?

 Wow, great question.
 I’m actually in the midst of learning to balance as we speak.
 I’ve discovered going to the beach without my phone and a book has been crucial.
 Running or walking the lighthouse.
 Meditating, basically anything without a phone.
 I try to listen to what I need each day.
 Tonight it was wine, yesterday it was a run.
 It’s always going to be a work in progress — it’s like brushing your teeth I guess, you gotta do it everyday.

 Ella is on a mission to eliminate single use plastic sunscreen bottles and the 14,000 tonnes of toxic sunscreen chemicals that enter our oceans each year through her business Sun Juju.
-She’ll donate 5% to plant kelp, which sequesters carbon faster than anything else.
+Donating 5% to plant kelp, which sequesters carbon faster than anything else.

-If you’d like to help make toxic and plastic sunscreens a thing of the past, you can donate to Ella’s important cause here before it the campaign ends March 30th.
+If you’d like to help make toxic and plastic sunscreens a thing of the past, you can buy a tin of Sun Juju here.